 The impact of a serious injury will be understood by solicitors and insurers when calculating what a claim is worth.

 Our network of expert lawyers work for the maximum compensation for serious and catastrophic injuries, which includes reimbursement for medical expenses and care costs.
-Our panel of solicitors have aided families claim damages for a range of chronic conditions and catastrophic injuries.
+The panel of solicitors have aided families claim damages for a range of chronic conditions and catastrophic injuries.
 Injury and illness referred to as serious and catastrophic range from serious pharmaceutical error to degloving injuries.

 More about Serious injury claims

-Birkenhead No Win, No Fee Solicitors
+The Quittance No Win, No Fee guarantee

 What is Quittance's track record of handling claims in Birkenhead?